 Remote Learning is challenging.
 Our preference at Tanglin will always be for learning to take place in class groups, physically gathered together.
 For learning to be most effective, we need to collaborate with peers; receive timely feedback and encouragement from teachers; and be able to question and try out ideas in front of a group.
 In addition, the school campus is packed full of stimulating physical resources and specialist equipment that helps bring the curriculum to life.

 The Remote Learning plans developed at Tanglin acknowledge these challenges but aim to overcome them, as far as possible.
-To do this, we are making full use of available technology and, most importantly, leveraging the strong student-teacher relationships and home-school partnerships that have been established over time in our normal operation.
+To do this, we make full use of available technology and, most importantly, leverage the strong student-teacher relationships and home-school partnerships that have been established over time in our normal operation.

 One of the attributes of the Tanglin Learner Profile is 'Resilient Inquirers'.
 In the Remote Learning situation, this becomes particularly meaningful.
 The Tanglin Learner (Teacher and Student!) is resilient in the face of setbacks and challenges and will apply their skills, knowledge and creativity to ensure that they continue their learning journeys.